npujol/alacritty-dropdown-kde/README.md

-# Alacritty Dropdown
+# Kitty Dropdown
-Win script that adds drop-down feature to Alacritty.
+Win script that adds drop-down feature to Kitty.

 It provides:
-- Display/hide Alacritty when `Meta+F12` is pressed.
+- Display/hide Kitty when `Meta+F12` is pressed.
-- Make Alacritty window _always on top_ of other windows.
+- Make Kitty window _always on top_ of other windows.
-- Make Alacritty visible in all desktops.
+- Make Kitty visible in all desktops.
-- Make Alacritty fullscreen.
+- Make Kitty fullscreen.

 What it doesn't provide:
-- Start Alacritty.
+- Start Kitty.
-- Move Alacritty to multiple displays (it is always displayed in display that it was started from).
+- Move Kitty to multiple displays (it is always displayed in display that it was started from).

 *Works only on KDE.*